🥳 Skip the subscription. Pay $199 once for lifetime access— See lifetime plans

 Creator C — 2.1M followers, listed ER 1.8%

-• Verdict: Conditional.
+Verdict: Conditional.
 Suspicious is fine, but Real is below 65% and Mass is creeping.
 Run a small test before committing big budget.
-The 1.8% engagement might actually understate real audience response because so many followers are unreachable Mass accounts.
+The 1.8% ER might actually understate real audience response because so many followers are unreachable.

 The 10-second vetting protocol

-This is the workflow most marketing teams should be running on every creator before outreach.
-Total time: about 10 seconds once the Influencer Report is generated.
+This is the workflow every marketing team should run on every creator before outreach.
+Total time: about 10 seconds once the report is generated.

 1. Glance at the Credibility Score at the top of the report.
 Green (80%+) → continue.
 Yellow (70-80%) → continue cautiously.
 Red (under 70%) → pass.